Parents selling children shows desperation of Afghanistan

 “I don’t want to sell my son, but I have to,” the 35-year-old said.
 “No mother can do this to her child, but when you have no other choice, you have to make a decision against your will.”

-His father, Shakir, blind in one eye and with kidney problems, said the children had been crying for days from hunger.
-Twice he decided to take Salahuddin to the bazaar, and twice he faltered.
-“But now I think I have no other choice.”
+His father, Shakir, who is blind in one eye and has kidney problems, said the children had been crying for days from hunger.
+Twice, he said, he decided to take the boy to the bazaar and twice he faltered, unable to go through with it.
+“But now I think I have no other choice than to sell him.”

-Buying boys is believed to be less common than girls, and when it does take place, it appears to be cases families without sons buying infants.
-In her despair, Guldasta thought perhaps such a family might want an 8-year-old.
+Buying of boys is believed to be less common than girls, and when it does take place, it appears to be cases of infant boys bought by families who don’t have any sons.
+In her despair, Guldasta thought perhaps such a family would want an 8-year-old.

-The desperation of millions is clear as more and more people face hunger, with some 3.2 million children under 5 years old facing acute malnutrition, according to the U.N.
+The desperation of millions is clear as more and more people face hunger.
+By the end of the year, some 3.2 million children under 5 years old are expected to suffer from acute malnutrition, according to the U.N.

+Nazia is one of them.
+The 4-year-old lay listlessly in her mother’s arms after visiting the World Vision health clinic.

+Two years ago, Nazia was a plump toddler, her mother Fatima said.
+Now, her emaciated limbs are just skin covering bone.
+Her little heart beats visibly beneath her ribcage.

 Charles, World Vision’s national director for Afghanistan, said humanitarian aid funds are desperately needed.